Lamb Shoulder with Bagna Cauda

 For the marinade, blitz all the ingredients together in a blender until smooth.

-Rub the marinade into the lamb shoulder and leave to marinate overnight in the fridge.
+Rub the marinade into the lamb shoulder, reserving a couple of spoons for later, and leave to marinate overnight in the fridge.

 Drain 75% of the oil, add the anchovies, and return to the heat for 5 minutes until the anchovies have started to melt.

 After 5 minutes, add the vinegar and double cream and bring to a simmer.

 Use a blender to blitz the sauce until fully smooth.

 Return to the heat and very gently reduce to a sauce consistency.